asyncapi/website/markdown/blog/2024-marketing-report.md

 We’ve focused on laying the groundwork for long-term growth and engagement for the last six months.
 Our marketing initiatives have been designed to elevate AsyncAPI’s visibility, simplify our communication strategy, and ensure we’re prepared to grow alongside our community.

 Here’s a summary of what we’ve done so far:
-- Launched targeted social media campaigns for our programs and events, supported by our community of designers who create engaging media content.
-Such as the #AsyncAPIParis2024 campaign and #YourAsyncAPIStory to celebrate AsyncAPI at 8!
+- Launched targeted social media campaigns that reached X impressions, supported by our community of designers:
+  - #AsyncAPIParis2024 campaign
+  - #YourAsyncAPIStory celebrating AsyncAPI at 8
++Held successful [online event](link-to-recording) that engaged and informed over 350 community members and prospective contributors
-- Held successful online event that engaged and informed over 350 community members and prospective contributors
+- Held successful [online event](https://www.youtube.com/watch?v=XGn8v0yBfOI)that engaged and informed over 350 community members and prospective contributors
 - Implemented regular content updates on our platforms to keep followers informed and engaged
 - Proposed the Student Ambassador Program initiative that aims to bring more attention to AsyncAPI's mission and tools, further building our presence and strengthening community ties